 Eventually the odds coincide with McCauley’s promise of never going back to jail – the twist being he’s never going anywhere once Hanna guns him down.

 Ironically, McCauley – the free spirit – is undone by attachment: not to Eady, but to revenge.
-On the way to the airport he tells her they’re “home free” – and calling it this early is never a good sign.
-We see them bathed in the bright but eerie lights of the tunnel; a split second later McCauley turns back for Waingrow, sealing his fate.
+On the way to the airport he tells her they’re “home free”.
+Calling it this early is never a good sign.
+We see them bathed in the bright but eerie lights of the tunnel; a second later McCauley turns back for Waingrow, sealing his fate.

 McCauley’s journey towards humanity is interesting to watch.
 But is his love for Eady credible – and does he leave her at the hotel to save her from a gun battle, or to sacrifice her?

 Here, at least, McCauley lives up to his creed: “Don’t let yourself get attached to anything you are not willing to walk out on in 30 seconds flat if you feel the heat.”
 How long between McCauley clocking Hanna outside the hotel and leaving Eady?
 Some 30 seconds.